Affinity laws: Fan affinity laws

-These laws assume that the pump/fan efficiency remains constant i.e. $\eta_1 = \eta_2$, which is rarely exactly true, but can be a good approximation when used over appropriate frequency or diameter ranges (i.e., a fan will not move anywhere near 1000 times as much air when spun at 1000 times its designed operating speed, but the air movement may be increased by 99% when the operating speed is only doubled).
+These laws assume that the pump/fan efficiency remains constant i.e. $\eta_1 = \eta_2$, which is rarely exactly true, but can be a good approximation when used over appropriate frequency or diameter ranges.
 The exact relationship between speed, diameter, and efficiency depends on the particulars of the individual fan or pump design.
 Product testing or computational fluid dynamics become necessary if the range of acceptability is unknown, or if a high level of accuracy is required in the calculation.
 Interpolation from accurate data is also more accurate than the affinity laws.
-When applied to pumps, the laws work well for constant diameter variable speed case (Law 1) but are less accurate for constant speed variable impeller diameter case (Law 2).